-Niigata prefecture is located on the west coast of Japan, facing the Sea of Japan.
-The and known for the heavy snow and a number of ski resorts, natural surroundings and hot springs.
-The fifth largest prefecture in Japan is located in the Chūbu region and famous for its high quality rice, sake, fresh seafood, and cut flowers, especially tulips.
-There are delicious local dishes including Hegi Soba, Japanese traditional buckwheat noodles eaten in a special way unique to the region.
-In this article, we will introduce places to visit in Niigata!
+Niigata prefecture is located on the west coast of Japan, facing the Sea of Japan, and known for the heavy snow, ski resorts, natural surroundings, and hot springs.
+It’s the fifth largest prefecture in Japan and is located in the Chūbu region, famous for its high quality rice, delicious sake, fresh seafood, and cut flowers (especially tulips).
+There are delicious local dishes, including Hegi Soba, Japanese traditional buckwheat noodles eaten in a special way unique to the region.
+In this article, we will introduce you to some of the best things to do in Niigata!

 Make sure to check our private walking tour in Niigata which takes you to historical spots while enjoying local food and tasty sake!

 - 1. Grab a bite at the Teradomari Fish Market

 - 2. Snap a Pic at the Kiyotsu Gorge